 I’ve also been quoted in AOL Travel, Newsbreezer.com, Des Moines Register – Part of the USA Today Network and King5.com – Part of NBC News.

-My career also includes managing editor for two newspapers and one glossy magazine, none of which had anything to do with health…or myths…so we won’t go there.
+My career also includes managing editor for three newspapers and one glossy magazine, none of which had anything to do with health…or myths…so we won’t go there.

-Since then, I can’t help but make a sour face every time I come across articles that claim “research shows” or “studies have found” without the author linking to those credible research studies.
-They leave it at that, assuming the reader will accept their empty words as proof what they are saying is truthful and factual, which in many (many, many) instances, it is not.
+I can’t help but make a sour face every time I come across articles that claim “research shows” or “studies have found” without links to those credible research studies.

-The reason they do not link to their study or research is because, often times, they are reinforcing unsubstantiated beliefs, in which case, actual medical studies will not exist.
-There are set guidelines in the medical community that must be followed in order for research or a study to be considered accepted.
-This does not include gathering a group of your friends for a weekend experiment and scribbling down what happens.
+The reason they do not link to the study is because, often times, they are reinforcing unsubstantiated beliefs, in which case, accepted medical studies will not exist.

 With Common Health Myths, I’m here to do my best to fix this and set the record straight in an industry rife with deception (and manufacturer-sponsored studies).